-Your lane number is likely to change from race to race, so make sure you are displaying the correct number before you paddle to the start of your next race.
+Your lane number is likely to change from race to race, so ensure you display the correct number before you paddle to the start of your next race.
 Your Team Leader should be able to provide you with the required number board.
 Sets of White Lane Numbers are available for sale from the Regatta Information Point.
 Paracanoe athletes can collect boat numbers from the Paracanoe boat bays.